sohamjadhav95/Copilot-For-Data-Science/setup.md

 start "" "C:\Path\To\ngrok.exe" http 7681
 ```

-> Edit this file to match your `ttyd.exe` and `ngrok.exe` paths.
+> Edit this file to match your actual paths to `ttyd.exe` and `ngrok.exe`

 ### ✅ `Launch Copilot.lnk`

-* This is a shortcut with a custom icon.
+* A shortcut to run the `.bat` file with a custom icon
-* You can double-click it just like a native app.
+* Place it on your desktop for one-click access

 ---

 ## 🌐 6.
 Run and Interact

-After double-clicking the shortcut or running the `.bat` file manually, you’ll:
+After launching:

-* Open a terminal session in your browser
+* A terminal session will open in your browser
-* Be able to type natural language commands
+* You’ll be able to type natural language commands
-* Receive output from the AI Copilot
+* Outputs, visuals, and results will be returned inside the rich terminal interface

 ---